MiguelMSandin/phylogeniesQuickStart/README.md

 ## Further reading

-The first phylogenetic analysis performed by Carl Woese and George Fox defined the primary domains of life through 16S rRNA characterization ([Woese and Fox, 1977](https://www.pnas.org/doi/full/10.1073/pnas.74.11.5088)).
-And ever since, **phylogenetic thinking** continued developing.
-The number of references about phylogenetic analysis and understanding is overwhelming, and therefore providing an exhaustive list is imposible.
+**phylogenetic thinking**: The number of references about phylogenetic analysis and understanding is overwhelming, and therefore providing an exhaustive list is imposible.
 As a brief example, you can simply check one of the latest and the references therein ([Evans et al., 2021](https://royalsocietypublishing.org/doi/10.1098/rstb.2020.0056)).

 Regarding the methodological aspect of phylogenetic reconstruction, you will also find many different options.
 Yet again, I refer to one of the latest I am aware of and point to the references therein ([Irisarri 2021](https://onlinelibrary.wiley.com/doi/abs/10.1002/9780470015902.a0029211)).
 Most of the times, open source softwares are very well documented.
 I highly encourage you to extend your possiblities and go fancy in phylogenetic inference by looking and epxloring different options through the help command (i.e.; ```iqtree -h```, ```raxml-ng -h```), or through their online manuals and hands-on tutorials:
 - RAxML (not maintained any more): https://github.com/stamatak/standard-RAxML/blob/master/manual/NewManual.pdf